Skip to content

 Ages 3-5 (Preschool)

 Developmental stage: Concrete thinking, love for stories, limited understanding of natural vs supernatural.
 What they need: Simple miracle stories showing God's power.
-How to teach: (1) Bible stories: Red Sea parting, Jesus healing blind man, Jesus feeding 5000—tell dramatically, (2) Simple truth: 'God is SO powerful!
+How to teach: (1) Bible stories: Red Sea parting, Jesus healing the blind man, Jesus feeding 5000, tell them dramatically, (2) Simple truth: 'God is SO powerful!
 He can do ANYTHING!'
 (3) Prayer: 'Let's ask God.
 He can help us!'
-Teach prayer without promising specific outcomes, (4) God's care: 'God takes care of us every day—that's a miracle too!
+Teach prayer without promising specific outcomes, (4) God's care: 'God takes care of us every day, that's a miracle too!
 (Food, family, home),' (5) Picture Bibles: Visual representations of miracles.
 Goal: God is powerful and caring.

 2